teleprint-me/llama-cpp-client/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the [AGPL License](LICENSE.md).

 ## Acknowledgments

 - The `llama.cpp` team for developing an incredible natural language processing tool.